amsolaiman/little-lemon-app-capstone/README.md

 # Little Lemon App

-This is the capstone project for the Meta React Native Specialization program in Coursera.
-Little Lemon is a restaurant app that was developed using React Native Expo and Typescript, with libraries like SQLite and AsyncStorage.
+This is the capstone project for the **Meta React Native Specialization** program in Coursera.
+It is a restaurant app that was developed using React Native Expo and Typescript, with libraries like SQLite and AsyncStorage.

 ## Preview